-The Wichita Public Library enforces a code of conduct in order to provide a safe and pleasant environment for its customers.
-This Code is applicable to all Public Library property.
+The Wichita Public Library welcomes all community members to enjoy library service.
+In order to manage public spaces, a code of conduct is in place to provide a safe and pleasant environment for its customers.
+This Code is applicable to all Library property.

 No person shall engage in any conduct that violates federal/state statutes or local ordinances or that creates a safety threat to other people, including but not restricted to the following:

 When a customer is observed engaging in illegal conduct, the police will be contacted.
-In addition to any court-imposed penalty the customer will be permanently banned.
+In addition to any court-imposed penalty the customer may be temporarily or permanently banned.

 The following behavior by a member of the public is not allowed in Library facilities as it disrupts the smooth and proper functioning of the Library: